AguaClara/Textbook/Flocculation/Floc_Model.rst

    Model fit for :math:`\boldsymbol{p}{\boldsymbol{C}}^{\boldsymbol{*}}` as function of coagulant dose for 50 NTU raw water turbidity.

-With the given fitted value of :math:`d_{HA}=75 nm`for the 50 NTU influent turbidity data set, the coverage of coagulant nanoparticle surfaces by humic acid (:math:`{\overline{\Gamma}}_{HA-PACl}`) changed as shown in :numref:`figure_Du_Fig5`.
+With the given fitted value of :math:`d_{HA}=75 nm`for the 50 NTU influent turbidity data set, the coverage of coagulant nanoparticle surfaces by humic acid (:math:`{\bar{\Gamma}}_{HA-PACl}`) changed as shown in :numref:`figure_Du_Fig5`.
 According to Equation :eq:`eq_Gamma_HA-PACl`, the maximum number of humic acid macromolecules with a diameter of 75 nm that will fit on a PACl precipitate particle of 90 nm diameter when fully coating it is about 6.
 The model predicted complete coverage of the PACl nanoparticles by humic acid for low PACl concentrations, which correlated with very low observed turbidity removal efficiency.

 .. _figure_Du_Fig5: